samiroun/Bootcamp-eazytraining-cursus-DevOps/README.md

 __Third Month__ : Automatisation and IaC (Infrastructure as Code) with Ansible ⚙️ and Terraform

+## 📰 Mes futures certifications 📰
+Even if this very large world of DevOps is very rich in techno, here are the particular topics I am interested in and on which I think I will prepare certifications :

+- AWS Cloud
+- Terraform
+- Kubernetes

 ## 🔎 What you'll find here and the purpose of it 🔎
 On this repo, all of my exercices and training during the formations will be uploaded.
 It'll be a way for myself and for other IT colleages, recruiter, companies... to monitor my progression during these few months.
 It'll also be a good way to build a portfolio, with proof of concept / work of my job and my knowledge.